Registrar/Director of Academic Affairs

 operations director, and eventually, the organization’s national director of education and resource development.

-Executive Coordinator for Academic Affairs
+Executive Assistant to the Provost and Vice President for Academic Affairs